wp-plugins/zedity/readme.txt

 License: GPLv3
 License URI: http://zedity.com/license/freewp

-The Editor that enables you to create your content 10x easier and quicker, with unprecedented possibilities and flexibility never seen before!
+The first Editor that enables you to create your content 10x easier and quicker, with unprecedented possibilities and a flexibility never seen before!

 == Description ==
 Zedity is an innovative Editor that enables you to create your content much more easily and quickly.
 Through a modern visual interface, Zedity gives you total flexibility and unprecedented possibilities, to achieve any desired design as easily as you'd do it on a piece of paper!
 Try Zedity, the next generation Editor...